systbiol/reports/2016_February/constitution.md

 ### Section 5.
 Other Officers

-The Executive Vice President, Treasurer, Program Director, Awards Director,
-<span style="color:blue">Communications Director</span>, and Editor are elected by the council and each shall normally serve for a
-three-year term, and thereafter may be reelected for successive terms of one year.
+The Executive Vice President, Treasurer, Program Director, Awards Director, __Communications Director__, and Editor are elected by the council and each shall normally serve for a three-year term, and thereafter may be reelected for successive terms of one year.
 They shall discharge the customary duties of their respective offices, under the direction of the President and be responsible to the Council.
 They